Microfinance to Increase Agricultural Technology Adoption among Rural Farmers in India

 Context of the evaluation

-The evaluation takes place in rural Tamil Nadu, a state in southern India, where per capita income was US$ 1,271 in 2008.
+The evaluation took place in rural Tamil Nadu, a state in southern India, where per capita income was US$1,271 in 2008.
 As of 2003, few farming households (27 percent) in the state had access to formal sources of credit.

 Details of the intervention

-Researchers are testing the impact of expanding financial services on agricultural technology adoption among rural farmers in Tamil Nadu.
+Researchers tested the impact of expanding financial services on agricultural technology adoption among rural farmers in Tamil Nadu.
 KGFS partnered with the researchers to randomize the order in which it opened new branch locations.
-From 2010–2015, the institution will open 50-60 randomly chosen branches out of a total of 100-120 planned new branches.
-The other 50-60 branches will serve as a comparison group, each paired with a treatment branch, with KGFS delaying expansion into these areas for two years after the opening of the corresponding treatment branch.
+From 2010–2015, the institution opened fifty to sixty randomly chosen branches out of a total of 100-120 planned new branches.
+The other fifty to sixty branches will serve as an intervention group, each paired with a treatment branch, with KGFS delaying expansion into these areas for two years after the opening of the corresponding treatment branch.

-Researchers are evaluating the impact of the expansion on a broad set of outcomes, including use of financial products, household consumption, and the impact on existing informal credit market.
-This summary only discusses the components of the evaluation that measured how increased formal financial access affected agricultural technology adoption.
-Researchers are conducting baseline and endline surveys of between 4,500 and 5,500 households in the catchment areas of the planned and existing branches.
+Researchers evaluated the impact of the expansion on a broad set of outcomes, including use of financial products, household consumption, and the impact on existing informal credit market.
+This summary only discussed the components of the evaluation that measured how increased formal financial access affected agricultural technology adoption.
+Researchers conducted baseline and endline surveys of between 4,500 and 5,500 households in the catchment areas of the planned and existing branches.
 To understand how the three factors that researchers hypothesize could affect technology adoption—access to financial products, access to information through social networks, and exposure to risk— affect farmers’ ultimate adoption decisions, these surveys asked households about their agricultural activity, social interactions, and household consumption and assets, in addition to basic demographic information.

 Results and policy lessons